 Kidney cancer incidence

-According to the American Cancer Society, over 58,000 people were diagnosed with kidney cancer in 2010.
-The risk of developing kidney cancer is 1 in 67 people, with men having a higher risk than women.
+According to the American Cancer Society, about 61,560 people will be diagnosed with kidney cancer in the United States in 2015.
+The risk of developing kidney cancer is 1 in 63 people, with men having a higher risk than women.